Entanglement propagation in thermalization of an isolated quantum system: Acknowledgments

 \section{Acknowledgments}

-RY is grateful to I.\ Iyoda, S.\ Nakajima, E.\ Saito, H.\ Tasaki for fruitful discussions.
-ST thanks N.\ Hatano, T.\ Ikeda, M.\ Ueda, and A.\ Yoshinaga for valuable comments.
-The work of RY is supported by JSPS Grant-in-Aid for Scientific Research (KAKENHI Grant No.\ 19K14616).
-The work of ST is supported by JSPS Grant-in-Aid for Scientific Research (KAKENHI Grant No.\ 19K03691).
+RY is grateful to E.\,Iyoda, S.\,Nakajima, M.\,Nitta, E.\,Saito, H.\,Tasaki, and A.\,Yamaguchi for fruitful discussions.
+ST thanks N.\,Hatano, T.\,Ikeda, M.\,Ueda, and A.\,Yoshinaga for valuable comments.
+We wish to thank one of the referees for his/her helpful comments to improve our manuscript.
+The work of RY is supported by JSPS Grant-in-Aid for Scientific Research (KAKENHI Grant No.~19K14616 and 20H01838).
+The work of ST is supported by JSPS Grant-in-Aid for Scientific Research (KAKENHI Grant No.~19K03691).
 ST was also supported by Chuo University Grant for Special Research.